5l1v3r1/hide_dchp/README.md

 ----------------------------------------------------------------------------------------------

-Installation on a Debian Operating System:
+Configuration and running (tested on Debian):

 0)	Install development packages to compile C code (if not done yet)